 Bobber rigs are probably the most common rig to use when fishing with minnows.
 You can also use them with crappie fishing with jigs.
 They give you control of depth and allow you to easily see if you get a bite.
 Use a 1/8th oz. split shot sinker 6”-24” above an appropriate sized hook.
 Attach a fixed or slip type bobber at the depth you are fishing.
 It’s good practice to start shallower first and work your way deeper due to crappie mainly feeding upwards.

 If you are fishing for shallow spawning spring crappie, a fixed bobber will be sufficient.
 If you are fishing for suspended and deep water crappie in summer, fall, or winter, a slip bobber may be more convenient.
-In my experience the best shape of bobber to use is the pencil type.
+In my experience, the best shape of the bobber to use is the pencil type.
 These bobbers are easy for crappie to pull under, allowing you to visually detect more strikes.

 As far as technique goes, try keeping the bobber in one place first.
 If that’s not working, try a slow retrieve to cover more water.
 Check out these typical seasonal locations for ideas on where to find crappie.

 If you are fishing deeper water or trolling, drag-lining a crappie rig can be gold.
-Ideally, you want to begin with heavy main line (30-40 lb test).
+Ideally, you want to begin with a heavy mainline (30-40 lb test).
 Then, attach a three-way swivel.
 On one side of the three-way swivel tie a 6”-12” leader of 20-30 lb test with a size 2 hook.
 On the third side of the swivel tie and 18” piece of 20-30 lb test to another three-way swivel.
 Repeat adding the leader and hook.
-Finally, add one more 18” piece of line down to a 1 oz bank, bell, or egg sinker.
+Finally, add one more 18” piece of the line down to a 1 oz bank, bell, or egg sinker.

 This rig is best utilized while slowly trolling and dragging the sinker along the bottom.
 The vibrations the sinker causes on the bottom will grab the attention of any nearby crappie.
 You can also cast and retrieve this rig.